Jonathan2251/lbd/_sources/funccall.rst.txt

   }

-In addition to above code, we defined the calling convention in early chapter as follows,
+In addition to the code above, we defined the calling convention in an earlier chapter as follows:

 .. rubric:: lbdex/chapters/Chapter3_4/Cpu0CallingConv.td
 .. literalinclude:: ../lbdex/Cpu0/Cpu0CallingConv.td
     :start-after: //#if CH >= CH3_4 1
     :end-before: //#endif

-It meaning for the return value, we keep it in registers V0, V1, A0, A1 if the size of return value doesn't over 4 registers; If it overs 4 registers, cpu0 will save them in memory with a pointer of memory in register.
+This means that for the return value, we store it in registers `V0`, `V1`, `A0`, and `A1` if the size of the return value does not exceed four registers.

+If it exceeds four registers, Cpu0 will store the value in memory and return a pointer to that memory in a register.

-For explanation, let's run Chapter9_2/ with ch9_1_struct.cpp and explain with this example.
+For demonstration, let's run `Chapter9_2/` with `ch9_1_struct.cpp` and explain using this example.

 .. rubric:: lbdex/input/ch9_1_struct.cpp
 .. literalinclude:: ../lbdex/input/ch9_1_struct.cpp